 For the year ended December 31, 2012, 7Road had exceeded the specified performance milestones set forth in the acquisition agreement for Changyou's acquisition of a majority interest in 7Road and, accordingly the estimated redemption value of the noncontrolling interests in 7Road increased.
 The increase in the redemption value was recognized over the period from the date of management's increased estimate to the earliest exercise date of the put right as an increase in net income attributable to mezzanine-classified noncontrolling interests.
 As of December 31, 2012, the estimated redemption value of the mezzanine equity was approximately \$89.8 million based on the Company's expectation as to 7Road's financial performance.
-For the year ended December 31, 2012, an accretion charge of \$11.2 million, compared to \$2.6 million for the year ended December 31, 2011, was recorded as net income attributable to the mezzanine classified noncontrolling interests increase.
+For the year ended December 31, 2012, an accretion charge of \$11.2 million, compared to \$2.6 million for the year ended December 31, 2011, was recorded as net income attributable to the mezzanine classified noncontrolling interest shareholders in the statements of comprehensive income.